horseee/prv_horseee.github.io/_pages/about.md

 ---

 Hi!
 Welcome to Xinyin Ma(马欣尹)'s website :laughing:!
-I have graduted from Zhejiang University and obtained my master/bachelor degree, advised by [Dr.Weiming Lu](https://scholar.google.co.id/citations?hl=no&user=H42slBQAAAAJ).
+I graduted from [DCD Lab @ ZJU]() and obtained my master/bachelor degree, advised by [Prof.Weiming Lu](https://scholar.google.co.id/citations?hl=no&user=H42slBQAAAAJ).
 My major is computer science and is currently conducting some research in Natural Language Processing and Model Compression.
-I will join [NUS LV lab](http://www.lv-nus.org/) in August 2022 under the supervision of  [Dr.Xinchao Wang](https://sites.google.com/site/sitexinchaowang/) and also [Prof.Haizhou Li](https://cde.nus.edu.sg/ece/haizhou-li/)!
+I will join [Language and Vision Lab @ NUS](http://www.lv-nus.org/) as a Ph.D student in August 2022, under the supervision of  [Prof.Xinchao Wang](https://sites.google.com/site/sitexinchaowang/) and also [Prof.Haizhou Li](https://cde.nus.edu.sg/ece/haizhou-li/)!

 Updates